dirkdeyne/zk-spring-boot-starter/zk-spring-boot-demos/zkboot-webapp/README.md

 # zkboot-webapp
-let us create a war-file so we can deploy it on our favorite web-server
+let us create a war-file so we can deploy it on our favorite web-server.

 _in order to run the demo's you should have [zk-spring-boot-starter](https://github.com/dirkdeyne/zk-spring-boot-starter/tree/master/zk-spring-boot-starter)_